Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\TodoListAPI\appsettings.json` file.
-1. Find the key `Enter the ID of your Azure AD tenant copied from the Azure portal` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `Enter the ID of your Microsoft Entra tenant copied from the Microsoft admin center` and replace the existing value with your Microsoft Entra tenant/directory ID.
-1. Find the key `Enter the application ID (clientId) of the 'TodoListAPI' application copied from the Azure portal` and replace the existing value with the application ID (clientId) of `msal-angular-app` app copied from the Azure portal.
+1. Find the key `Enter the application ID (clientId) of the 'TodoListAPI' application copied from the Microsoft admin center` and replace the existing value with the application ID (clientId) of `msal-angular-app` app copied from the Microsoft admin center.
-1. Find the key `Enter the Client Secret of the 'TodoListAPI' application copied from the Azure portal` and replace the existing value with the key you saved during the creation of `msal-angular-app` copied from the Azure portal.
+1. Find the key `Enter the Client Secret of the 'TodoListAPI' application copied from the Microsoft admin center` and replace the existing value with the key you saved during the creation of `msal-angular-app` copied from the Microsoft admin center.

 1. Open the `SPA\src\app\auth-config.ts` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-angular-app` app copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-angular-app` app copied from the Microsoft admin center.
-1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Microsoft Entra tenant/directory ID.
-1. Find the key `Enter_the_Web_Api_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-angular-app` app copied from the Azure portal.
+1. Find the key `Enter_the_Web_Api_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-angular-app` app copied from the Microsoft admin center.

 #### Create Security Groups

 > :warning: You may already have security groups with the names defined below in your tenant and/or you may not have permissions to create new security groups.
 In that case, skip the steps below and update the configuration files in your project(s) with the desired names/IDs of existing groups in your tenant.

-1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure Active Directory** service.
+1. Navigate to the [Microsoft admin center](https://portal.azure.com) and select the **Microsoft Entra ID** service.
 1. Select **Groups** blade on the left.
 1. In the **Groups** blade, select **New Group**.
     1. For **Group Type**, select **Security**